riverbed/steelscript-appresponse/docs/tutorial.rst

 supports multiple granularity values, such as 60 seconds, 300 seconds, 3600 seconds, 21600 seconds and 86400 seconds.

+We will support native methods for accessing source information via Python in an upcoming release.

 Choosing Columns
 >>>>>>>>>>>>>>>>